skippy-io/skippy-io.github.io/docs/tutorial.markdown

 ...
 ```

 Note: You can play around with those tasks.
-If you do so, execute
+If you do so, execute `skippyClean` before proceeding with the resst of the
+tutorial:
 ```
 ./gradlew clean skippyClean
 ```
-before proceeding with the tutorial.

 ### src/main/java